 State of development

 SXL01 preclinical studies are now completed.
-An application for authorisation of clinical trials will be filed beginning 2016 at the french National Agency for Health and Therapeutic drugs.
-Clinical trials will be carried out at the Institut Claudius Regaud /Institut Universitaire du Cancer de Toulouse (IUCT), under the direction of Professor Jean-Pierre Delord.
+A first clinical trial will be carried out at the Institut Claudius Regaud /Institut Universitaire du Cancer de Toulouse (IUCT), under the direction of Professor Jean-Pierre Delord in a near future.